jddj137/image-twirl-ros/docs/twirl-tutorial.md

 For full tag descriptions and their usage, see the [roslaunch tag reference](http://wiki.ros.org/roslaunch/XML#Tag_Reference).

 ## Create Your Own ROS Launch File
-The final exercise of Part A is launching the Python executable `twirl-tutorial_soln.py`.
+The final exercise of Part A is launching the Python executable `twirl_tutorial_soln.py`.
 This node subscribes to a raw camera image topic, passes the raw image through an OpenCV image processing pipeline, and publishes the modified image to the processed image topic.
 By default the node simply passes the raw image through without modification, but different OpenCV image processing functions may be triggered using a rosservice call (see the bonus).

 *TODO: In the image_twirl_ros package, open the file `usb_cam.launch` stored in the launch folder and look at the structure of the node tag.*

-*TODO: Open the launch file `twirl-tutorial_todo.launch` and add a node tag to launch `twirl-tutorial_soln.py` as a node. **Avoid opening** `twirl-tutorial_soln.py`!*
+*TODO: Open the launch file `twirl_tutorial_todo.launch` and add a node tag to launch `twirl_tutorial_soln.py` as a node. **Avoid opening** `twirl_tutorial_soln.py`!*

 *TODO: Launch both the image pipeline node and the usb cam node at the same time (using separate launch files or a single custom launch file), then use the rqt image view tool to view the processed image.*